thrasher-corp/gocryptotrader/exchanges/stats/README.md

 ## Current Features for stats

-+ This package services the exchanges package.
++ This stats package services the exchanges package by providing stats on enabled exchanges i.e.
+  - Sort by largest volume
+  - Sort by best price for currency
+  - Others will be added soon

 ### Please click GoDocs chevron above to view current GoDoc information for this package